This is a detailed guide about the technical requirements to set up your White-Label platform.

 nginx.conf (example)

-# Step 1: set up normal server with HTTPS https://letsencrypt.org/
+# Step 1: Set up normal server with HTTPS using Let's Encrypt

-# Step 3: make sure your DNS record is configured to IP of your Nginx server
+# Step 3: Ensure your DNS record points to the IP of your Nginx server

 server {